 Scar Revision Techniques

 One way to soften a deep scar is to take advantage of how scars form in the first place.
-When the skin is torn, one of the many things the body does to heal is replace collagen.
+When the skin is torn, one of the many things the body does to heal is replaced collagen.
 When the body replaces too much collagen, a raised scar is formed.
 One way to reduce the appearance of these scars is through an application of silicone gel, which is a combination of silicon and oxygen molecules in a matrix.
 The gel hydrates the top layer of skin over the scar.
 This stimulates the body to produce human growth factors as well as reduces the amount of collagen the body sends to the scar.
 Silicone gel also protects the scar tissue from bacteria and reduces pain and itching associated with the scar.
 Also, the gel works on keloids, which are elevated, dark-colored scars.

 Some types of scars are treated with cryotherapy.
 Cryotherapy uses liquid nitrogen to freeze an elevated scar, such as a keloid, and destroy it.
 The liquid nitrogen can be placed on top of the keloid, sprayed on the keloid, or injected directly into the raised scar.
 These treatments often need to be done more than once with sessions spread over 20 to 30 days.